 I have been interested in art for as long as I can remember.
 At the age of 3, I remember how I loved to scribble in coloring books.
-At the age of 10, I got my first oil painting set.
-I took every art class that I could in high school.
-I was a studio art major at Cal State Fullerton in the mid-70s.
-I soon changed my major to art history when I realized that teaching art fundamentals was not something that was highly regarded at that institution.
+At the age of 10, I got my first oil painting set and in high school I took every art class that I could.
+I was a studio major in the 1970s and switched to an art history major after I realized that the teaching of art fundamentals was not in the program agenda.

 I began painting in oils, but after my first attempt at soft pastels garnered me the top honor in a show I became hooked.
 I love the immediacy and versatility of that medium.
 In the past few years I decided to try out the unforgiving medium of watercolor.
 I wanted to work with something more portable for plein aire painting.
 I also wanted something that was easy to store.
 I enjoy using gouache for its opacity and the ability to build up the surface.
 I have spent some time experimenting with watercolor on Yupo paper.
 Yupo paper is a synthetic material in which the watercolor does not soak in, but rather lays on the surface.
 It’s quite easy to remove paint once it’s applied which is both a blessing and a curse.